LiandarJoshua/DIANA/README.md

 # Diana - Your Personal Desktop Assistant

-Diana is a versatile AI assistant that can help you with a variety of tasks, from managing your schedule and tasks to providing information, analyzing data, and more.
+Diana (Dynamic Information and Navigation Assistant) is a versatile AI assistant that can help you with a variety of tasks, from managing your schedule and tasks to providing information, analyzing data, and more.
 This README file covers the key features and capabilities of the Diana assistant.

 FrontEnd: https://diana-beta.vercel.app/